 Green Building Standards

-Introducing the City of Hamilton’s Green Building Standard
+The City of Hamilton’s Green Building Standard

 To meet the City’s climate change and sustainability objectives, including a target of achieving net zero greenhouse gas emissions by 2050, city-wide Green Building Standards are being developed.
 Green Building Standards are used across Canada as a guide for professionals and include directions on meeting high standards in sustainability for new buildings in the City’s Urban Area.
 The Green Building Standard can aid in evaluating applications for new development through the lens of sustainability, energy and climate resilience.